By Shane Connor

 In the meantime, though, don't wait around for the government to instruct and prepare your own family and community.
 Educate yourself today and begin establishing your own family nuclear survival preparations by reading the free nuke prep primer...

-Then, pass copies of this 'Good News' article to friends, neighbors, relatives, fellow workers, churches and community organizations with a brief note attached saying simply: "We hope/pray we never need this, but just-in-case, keep it handy!"
+Then, post links to, or pass copies of, this 'Good News' article to friends, neighbors, relatives, fellow workers, churches and community organizations with a brief note attached saying simply: "We hope/pray we never need this, but just-in-case, keep it handy!"
 Few nowadays will find that approach alarmist and you'll be pleasantly surprised at how many are truly grateful.

 Everyone should also forward copies to their local, state and federal elected representatives, as well as your own communities first-responders and local media, all to help spread this good news that's liberating American families from their paralyzing and potentially fatal myths of nuclear un-survivability!